RefactoringGuru/refactoring-examples/interactive-en-before/java/duplicate-observed-data.md

 After a domain class is created, place a reference to it from the window class.

 Then create code for initializing this field and make the window class an observer of the domain class.
 Place all this code in the <code>IntervalWindow</code> constructor.

+Here, the call of the <code>update</code> function guarantees that the window object (GUI) will be filled with data from the domain object.
+But we need some other things in order for this to work.

 First, declare the <code>IntervalWindow</code> class as implementing the <code>Observer</code> interface.